YES, I’M A HANGRY FEMINIST

 It’s utter crap.
 A true feminist doesn’t hate men; but s/he does hate oppression.
 A true feminist hates walking down the street and being cat called, or objectified; or to have their status within society belittled or deemed less valuable based on whether or not their undies have a little pocket in the front.

 I’ve been unfortunate enough to have had that stupid conversation – almost verbatim – with a man recently.

 A TRUE FEMINIST GETS RIGHTFULLY PISSED OFF

-They get pissed off when sexism is so normalized within our society, that the same boy who asks a girl for nudes and shares it online with his friends then denigrates the girl for providing it in the first place.
+They get pissed off when sexism is so normalised within our society, that the same boy who asks a girl for nudes and shares it online with his friends then denigrates the girl for providing it in the first place.

 Or when the ‘answer’ from authorities is to blame the victim, rather than the perpetrator.
 Or when convicted rapists are freed from jail after serving only half of their initial bullshit 6-month sentence.
 Or when murdered women are told they shouldn’t have been wearing headphones on their sun-filled, afternoon walk.
-Or that they should have taken cab home.
+Or that they should have taken a cab home.

 And the list goes on.

 FEMINIST’S WANT EQUALITY BY BRIDGING THE GAP – NOT BURNING IT DOWN.